 Egypt is reliant on external financing and foreign aid to drive its economic development.
 In April 2015, France signed contracts worth US$1.5 billion with Egypt on various transport and electricity projects.
 Besides, President Sisi is actively courting aid and investment from Asia including China, Japan and Korea.
 In January 2016, China announced loans of US$1.7 billion to Egypt alongside US$15 billion of energy, infrastructure and construction projects in Egypt awarded to Chinese companies.
 In addition to seeking the IMF loan of US$12 billion, Egypt signed a currency swap deal with China for about US$2.6 billion in December 2016 to pop up its official reserves.

 Egypt relies heavily on oil exports (about 40% of total exports), and the country’s other major export items include cotton, textiles and agricultural products.
-Exports fell 15.9% in 2016 to US$25.5 billion, with strong growth also expected in 2017 amid the sharply lower Egyptian currency.
+Egypt’s exports grew 19.3% in 2016 to US$25.5 billion, with strong growth also expected in 2017 amid the sharply lower Egyptian currency.
 During the same period, imports fell 12.2% to US$55.8 billion due to drastic currency depreciation.
 Egypt imports machinery, equipment and food mostly from China, Germany and the US.

 While regaining political stability, Egypt welcomes FDI and provides various incentives such as tax exemptions.
 General Authority for Investment and Free Zones is the government body responsible for foreign investment.